centrifuge/sdk/README.md

 const centrifuge = new Centrifuge()
 ```

-The following config options can be passed on initilization of CentrifugeSDK:
+The following config options can be passed on initialization of the SDK:

 - `environment: 'mainnet' | 'demo' | 'dev'`
   - Optional